tpascarella/sr50/docs/investing/cryptocurrency.md

 :::caution Volatility

-The only way to prepare for the volatility of the crypto markets is to experience it for yourself.
+- The only way to prepare for the volatility of the crypto markets is to experience it for yourself.

-Tie yourself to the ship, and to vow to **never sell at a position of weakness.**
+- Tie yourself to the ship and *never sell during a position of weakness.*

 :::

->**"I'm the worst investor of all time!"**
+This is why you can make a case that cryptocurrency is not for everyone.
+It takes a siginificant amount of will to bear the volatility of the markets head on.

+#### What volatility can look like

 ![Portfolio performance](/img/crypto-portfolio.svg)

 ### - Crypto bonus arbitrage